-2.38 Several bus routes pass through the parish but have limited scheduled services.
+2.40 Several bus routes pass through the parish but have limited scheduled services.
 Bus Route 6 links Matfield to Maidstone, Paddock Wood and Tunbridge Wells, with no services in the evening and only four on Sundays.
 Bus route 297 links Brenchley and Matfield to Tenterden in the East and Tunbridge Wells in the West, with the last departure from Tunbridge Wells at 19.20 and no service on Sundays.
-Bus route 296 links Brenchley sporadically to Paddock Wood, Horsmonden and Tunbridge Wells, with three daytime services only on Mondays and Thursdays.
+There will be no service linking Brenchley to Paddock Wood from October 2022, due to the cancellation of bus route 296 that had provided a service on three mornings a week.
 For London commuters, Centaur offers a coach service from Matfield into London, with two services each morning and evening.